Erastuskanyatta/Streams-in-Java/index.md

 #### Why use Streams?
 1. *Minimum code Error*.
 Streams are performed step-by-step, preventing unnecessary bugs and code errors.
 2. *Code is more Intuitive*.
-A code with streams is easy to understand and does not require too much thinking.
+A code with streams is easy to understand and does not require much thinking.
 3. *Verbose code*.
 This type of code needs more /longer words to describe what is going on.
 By using stream, you can chope off some codes making the code less verbose.

 ### 1. Imperative Vs Fuctional Programmimg
 Before we start looking at the streams, we need to understand the kind of problem they solve.

-Let's say we have a `class book` with the `title`, the `author` of the book and the number of `pages`.
+Let's say we have a `class book` with the `title,` the `author` of the book, and the number of `pages.`

-In this `class book`, we want to count the number of books titles with more than 600 pages.
+We want to count the number of books titles with more than 600 pages in this 'class book.'

-To perform this task, let's create a new directory, `Streams` in the IntelliJ IDEA.
-Create a `book.java` class and `main.java` class in `/Streams`, and add the following code snippets, respectively.
+Let's create a new directory, `Streams` in the IntelliJ IDEA, to perform this task.
+Create a `book.java` class and `main.java` class in `/Streams,` and add the following code snippets, respectively.

 ```java
 public class book {